What are the principal beliefs of Buddhism, and how are they recorded in its sacred texts and writings?

 The three marks of existence

 All conditioned things share three characteristics: anicca (impermanence), dukkha (suffering or unsatisfactoriness) and anatta (no fixed, permanent self).
-Insight into these marks is central to liberation.
+Insight into these three marks loosens craving and attachment and is therefore central to liberation.
+Anatta in particular distinguishes Buddhism from traditions that affirm an eternal soul.

 Karma, rebirth and nirvana

-Intentional actions (karma) have consequences that shape rebirth within samsara, the cycle of existence.
-The goal is nirvana, the extinguishing of craving and the end of suffering and rebirth.
+Intentional actions (karma) have consequences that shape rebirth within samsara, the cycle of birth, death and re-becoming.
+The quality of intention, wholesome or unwholesome, determines the karmic result.
+The goal is nirvana, the extinguishing of the "fires" of greed, hatred and delusion, the end of craving, and therefore the end of suffering and of rebirth.

 How sacred texts record these beliefs

-Buddhism has a large body of scripture rather than a single book.
+Buddhism has a large body of scripture rather than a single book, reflecting its spread across cultures and languages.

 - Mahayana sutras.
-Later texts revered in Mahayana traditions, such as the Lotus Sutra and the Heart Sutra, which develop teachings on compassion, the bodhisattva ideal and emptiness.
+Later texts revered in Mahayana traditions, such as the Lotus Sutra (the universality of Buddhahood) and the Heart Sutra (the emptiness, sunyata, of all phenomena), which develop teachings on compassion, the bodhisattva ideal and emptiness.

 These writings record the Buddha's teaching, preserve it across generations and provide the authoritative basis for belief and practice.